Bleer30/Pokedex/README.md

 # Pokedex

-This is a simple project made with html, javascript and css for testing pokeapi
+This is a simple project made with HTML, JavaScript and CSS for testing pokeapi

 # Documentation
 https://pokeapi.co/